Local connectedness of boundaries for relatively hyperbolic groups: A dendrite quotient of the boundary

 Combining the results established above gives the following conclusion.

-\begin{proposition} Let $M$ be a continuum with a minimal convergence group action by a finitely generated group $\Gamma$ relative to a family of subgroups $\mathbb{P}$.
-Assume that $\Gamma$ does not split relative to $\mathbb{P}$ over torsion subgroups.
+\begin{proposition} Let $(\Gamma,\P)$ be relatively hyperbolic with boundary $M = \boundary(\Gamma,\P)$.
+Assume that $\Gamma$ does not split relative to $\P$ over a finite or parabolic subgroup.
 If $M$ has a nonparabolic cut point $c$ with orbit $C = \Gamma(c)$, then the induced action of\/ $\Gamma$ on the dendrite quotient $D(M,C)$ is a convergence group action without a fixed point.
 The action on the interior of $D(M,C)$ is non-nesting and relative to $\P$ with finite interval stabilizers. \end{proposition}

 We now use the fact that the quotient $D(M,C)$ of $M$ is Hausdorff.